Dorot Jewish Division

 Can researchers access the collection without an appointment?

-Can I book an appointment to speak with a librarian about my research or on the best ways to get started?
+Can I schedule an appointment to speak with a librarian about my research or on the best ways to get started?

 What else do researchers need to know about accessing the collection?

-Use the catalog to browse collections that may be useful to you in order to request them for your visit.
+The Dorot Jewish Division reading room is open for research and quiet study.
+Most items are stored in closed stacks and must be requested by patrons.
+Use the catalog to browse and request collections that may be useful to you during your visit.
 Some collections are stored offsite and require 2–3 days for delivery.

 Who can researchers contact with further questions?

-Please email us at dorotjewish@nypl.org with any additional queries or fill out this form: Ask a Question
+Please email us at dorotjewish@nypl.org with any additional queries,

 Request a Class Visit

 Our staff welcomes students and instructors to explore the collections and resources at our landmark 42nd Street building.
-We work with educators to design class visits that use the Library's remarkable collections to foster creative inquiry, build critical thinking and information literacy skills, and inspire wonder and excitement around the process of research.
+We work with instructors to design sessions that use the Library’s remarkable collections to foster creative inquiry, cultivate critical thinking, and develop information literacy skills.
 Learn more.

 Featured